 Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

-This web page was updated August 29, 2025
+This web page was updated September 10, 2025

 You are reading Part 1 of Box 28, Arenas Valley, New Mexico. | Go to Part 2.

-In 1949, when I was six years old, my parents made the life-altering decision to transplant themselves, my sister and me from the tiny, incorporated, civilized village of Savona in New York State’s Southern Tier region to the tiny, unincorporated, less-civilized village of Arenas Valley in Southwestern New Mexico, six miles of the largest town in the region, Silver City.
+In 1949, when I was six years old, my parents made the life-altering decision to transplant themselves, my sister and me from the tiny, incorporated, civilized village of Savona in New York State’s Southern Tier region to the tiny, unincorporated, less-civilized village of Arenas Valley in rural Southwestern New Mexico, six miles east of the largest town in the region, Silver City.

-The Rio de Arenas (or Sand River)
+The Rio de Arenas

 This map shows the relative locations of Rio de Arenas and Whiskey Creek, the Arenas Valley Road and Highway 180.
 The yellow oval encloses the “built-up” area that we called Arenas Valley/Whiskey Creek in the 1950s.
 Few of the buildings and roads shown elsewhere on the map existed then, particularly north of Arenas Valley Road. ~ Map courtesy of Bing Maps